notthebee/notthebe.ee/content/blog/2024-12-09-updating-bios-and-bmc-firmware-gigabyte-mc12-le0/index.md

 +++
-title = "Updating the BIOS and BMC firmware on Gigabyte MC12-LE0" +++
+title = "Updating the BIOS and the BMC firmware on Gigabyte MC12-LE0" +++

 ![Gigabyte MC12-LE0](images/motherboard.jpg)